Dodgers rally past Braves in Game 7 of the NLCS, setting up a World Series unlike any other

 The first three pitchers to climb the mound at Globe Life Field were rookies — Dustin May, the Dodgers' opener; Anderson, the Braves' outstanding right-hander; and Tony Gonsolin, whom the Dodgers hoped to be their "bulk" guy and pitch into at least the middle of the game but who gave them just two innings.

-The bullpens at Globe Life Field may have been the least socially distanced places on earth, stuffed full with both the usual reliever suspects and a handful of additional starters ready for an all-hands-on-deck game.
-The Dodgers’ available arms Sunday included lefty Clayton Kershaw, whose last relief outing was a disastrous appearance in the decisive loss to the Washington Nationals in Game 5 of last year’s division series.
+The bullpens at Globe Life Field may have been the least socially distanced places on earth, stuffed full with both the usual reliever-suspects and a handful of additional starters ready for an all-hands-on-deck game.
+The Dodgers' available arms Sunday included lefty Clayton Kershaw, whose last relief outing was a disastrous appearance in the decisive loss to the Washington Nationals in Game 5 of last year's division series.

-It was the Dodgers’ fifth pitcher of the night, lefty Julio Urías, who became their mound savior, retiring all nine Braves batters he faced in the seventh, eighth and ninth, stabilizing a game that constantly threatened to get out of hand and allowing the Dodgers to stay away from Kershaw — who now, presumably, will start Game 1 of the World Series on Tuesday night.
+It was the Dodgers' fifth pitcher of the night, lefty Julio Urias, who became their mound savior, retiring all nine Braves batters he faced in the seventh, eighth and ninth, stabilizing a game that constantly threatened to get out of hand and allowing the Dodgers to stay away from Kershaw — who now, presumably, will start Game 1 of the World Series on Tuesday night.

+Randy Newman's "I Love LA" blared from the loudspeakers as Dodgers players, now clad in their "World Series" T-shirts and caps, celebrated with their families, with small packs of fans in Dodger blue looking on and cheering.
+The Dodgers, by virtue of their better record, will be the home team for Games 1, 2 and (if necessary) 6 and 7 in the first neutral-site World Series in history.

+"I know we haven't been able to be around family," Betts said of the team he joined this season, after six with the Boston Red Sox.
+"But I feel like this team is family.
+We spend so much time together, at the hotel, here at the field. . . .
+We're always laughing, joking.
+I couldn't ask for a better group of guys to call family."

-Baseball didn’t just make it to the World Series — it zoomed and careened and barreled right up to its doorstep Sunday night.
-If the next series doesn’t provide anything half as exhilarating as that, it still will have all been worth it.
+Baseball didn't just make it to the World Series — it zoomed and careened and barreled right up to its doorstep on Sunday night.
+If the next series doesn't provide anything half as exhilarating as that, it still will have all been worth it.